Boston College. School of Social Work

 Historical Note

-Founded in 1936 by Walter McGuinn, S.J., and Dorothy L. Book, the Boston College School of Social Work ranks among the oldest schools of social work in the country.
-Fr.
-McGuinn served as Dean from 1936–1943, followed by Book—the first woman dean at Boston College—who served in the role until 1955.
+Founded in 1936 by Walter McGuinn, SJ, and Dorothy L. Book, the Boston College School of Social Work is among the oldest schools of social work in the United States.
+The program was initially located at Boston College’s downtown facilities at 126 Newbury Street in Boston’s Back Bay.
+McGuinn served as the School’s first dean from 1936 to 1943, followed by Book, who served from 1943 to 1955 and became the first woman dean at Boston College.

 Found in 3 Collections and/or Records: